vanwinkeljan/zephyr/boards/posix/native_posix/doc/board.rst

   configuration.
 In case the file does not exists the driver will take care of creating the file, else the existing file is used.

+  Further there is option available to access the flash content from the host system, for more information on this option see section `Host based flash access`_

 UART
 ****